kielejocain/NHL_sql/README.md

 5. In a (distinct) terminal run `skater_crawl.sh` and `goalie_crawl.sh`.
 This will obtain all the data over several minutes, storing it in disparate tables representing several different classes of NHL.com statistics pages.

-6. Run `skat_clean.sh` and `goal_clean.sh` in your SQL terminal/GUI, which will join your collection of skater and goalie tables into two large stats tables.
+6. Run `skat_clean.sh` and `goal_clean.sh` in your SQL terminal/GUI, which will clean and normalize you data as described below.

 Schema
 ------